©2016 The Brotherhood Synagogue 28 Gramercy Park South, New York, NY 10003 Main Tel: (212) 674-5750 Nursery School: (212) 995-9867

 We are very proud that, in addition to its architectural significance, our building also has historical significance.
 While the Quakers were traditionally pacifists, members of the 20th Street Meeting House took an active role in the Abolitionist movement during the Civil War era.
 Some members traveled South to open trade schools for freed slaves.
 Even more significantly, historical records indicate that members of the 20th Street Meeting House sheltered fugitive slaves on the second floor of the building – a stop on the Underground Railroad.
 The tunnel underneath our building that was used as an escape route for runaway slaves is still visible and accessible today.

-Since the building became our home in 1974, the Brotherhood Synagogue has also been committed to this basic design ideal, endeavoring to keep the building architecturally intact.
-All of the maintenance, renovations and improvements made by our Synagogue to the building and its property have always been undertaken in adherence to the simplicity of the original design.
+Since the building became our home in 1974, Brotherhood Synagogue has been committed to retaining its 'spare simplicity' design ideal and to keeping the building architecturally intact.
+All maintenance, renovations, or improvements made by our Synagogue to the building and its surrounding property are always undertaken in adherence to and in faith to its original design.

-The sanctuary preserves much of its design roots and heritage.
-The pews are all original – with some over 150 years old – having been brought over from the original meeting house on the Lower East Side.
-As in the fashion of the times, the pews on the sanctuary’s main floor were constructed with an open space in the back to accommodate the bustles of women’s skirts.
+The sanctuary has been carefully preserved with its design roots and heritage.
+The pews are all original – with some over 150 years old – having been brought over from the original Meeting House on Orchard Street on the Lower East Side.
+As was the fashion of the times, the pews on the sanctuary’s main floor were constructed with an open space in the back to accommodate the bustles of women’s skirts.
 Above our ark is the original Quaker “sounding board” for sound enhancement — a typical architectural feature of a Friends Meeting House.
 New features and improvements also borrow from original Meeting House motifs, including the stairs on either side of the ark and the wainscoting below the windows.